-- 1) Delivered 4 units of the following vehicles out of 7 requested vehicles (57% completed) - 2 units of Toyota Land Cruiser - 1 unit of Toyota Prado - 1 unit of Toyota Hilux double cab - 2) Delivered 300 units of handheld radio to MPC (100% completed) - 3) Delivered 2 units of 100 KVA generator (100% completed)
+- 1) Delivered 7 units out of 7 requested vehicles (100% completed)

+- 2 units of Toyota Land Cruiser

+- 1 unit of Toyota Prado

+- 1 unit of Toyota Hilux double cab

+- 3 units of Toyota Hiace

+- 2) Delivered 300 units of handheld radio to MPC (100% completed) - 3) Delivered 2 units of 100 KVA generator (100% completed)

-Describe progress made during the reporting period toward the achievement of this outcome.
+Describe progress made toward the achievement of this outcome.
 This analysis should reflect the above indicator progress and the output achievement.
 Is there evidence of the outcome contributing to peacebuilding and to the specific conflict triggers (3000 character limit)?

 The MPC is a relatively new organisation.
 At the time of PBF funding to MPC through this project, MPC had limited funding options.
-The provision of equipment by PBF through UNOPS has therefore been important for MPC to become operational, which in turn has been essential for it to "becomes an active and positive force to advance peace processes" in Myanmar.
+The provision of equipment by PBF through UNOPS was therefore important for MPC to become operational, which in turn has been essential for it to "become an active and positive force to advance peace processes" in Myanmar.
 The equipment provided through this project is not the only equipment that MPC has received but it has helped MPC to establish itself as an organisation.
-Of the equipment, 3 items (vehicles) are yet to be delivered, for reasons explained in the following section.